DirtyBitz/volkano/README.md

   |  BACKEND_HOSTNAME | The host where the frontend can find the backend |
   |        SENTRY_DSN | (_optional_) DSN for Sentry integration          |

-* Run `yarn start` to build all pages and start the production server
-* Run `rails s -e production` to start the rails server in production mode
+- Run `rails s -e production` to start the rails server in production mode
-* Visit [`http://localhost:3000/`](http://localhost:3000/) in your browser (if you set PORT to 3000)
+- You can now run requests against `localhost:5000`

 ### Continuous

-* The frontend tests can be run in watch mode with `yarn test`
-* The backend tests can be run in watch mode with the `guard` command in the `backend` directory
+- Tests can be run in watch mode with the `guard` command
-* The acceptance tests can be run in watch mode with the `yarn cypen`

 ### One time

-* The frontend tests can be run with `yarn quicktest` or `yarn ci` to generate coverage
-* The backend tests can be run with `rspec`
+- Tests can be run with `rspec`
-* The acceptance tests can be run with `yarn cyprun`

 # Development

 ## Initialize git hooks

-* Run `./init_hooks` in the root folder to set up pre-commit and commit-message hooks
+- Run `./init_hooks` in the root folder to set up pre-commit and commit-message hooks

 ## Recommended VSCode plugins

-### Prettier

-* Automatic code formatting for JavaScript and JSON

 ### ruby-rubocop

-* Lints and autocorrects ruby code
+- Lints and autocorrects ruby code

 ### Ruby Solargraph

-* IntelliSense for ruby
+- IntelliSense for ruby
-* NB!
+- NB!
 First you must do `gem install solargraph`